-Brazil carrier TIM has 'duty' to consider acquiring Oi's assets -CEO
+CORRECTED-Brazil carrier TIM has 'duty' to consider acquiring Oi's assets -CEO

 Oi Chief Operating Officer Rodrigo Abreu has said the carrier would consider selling its mobile operation if it gets attractive offers.

 Separately, Labriola said it is too early to speculate on the rules for Brazil’s 5G spectrum auction, as the local regulator, Anatel, is still conducting tests on interference with other services.
-Bidding was expected to take place in March 2020, but the agency now plans to postpone it to the second quarter of next year.
+Bidding was expected to take place in March 2020, but the agency now plans to postpone it to the second half of next year.

 “It is problematic if it happens tomorrow with rules that do not benefit the industry or the country...
 I would be happier if it happens later but with the right rules that guarantee our investment’s return,” Labriola said.
 (Reporting by Gabriela Mello; Editing by Dan Grebler)